 • An indication of the patient’s likelihood of being resistant to a drug and/or how well or poorly their tumor will respond / react to a drug.

 • Prioritized therapeutic options according to the chemosensitivity of the cultured tumor cells.

 Each individual report is specially designed to clarify the results for the ordering physician and aid in their treatment decision making.

 Once your patient’s sample is received for testing, results should be available in 2-3 weeks.

-We require fresh tumour tissue from surgery or biopsy, which are needed to be transported in chilled transport media to the laboratory within 24 hours.
-Formalin-fixed paraffin-embedded tumour tissue cannot be used.
+We require fresh tumor tissue from surgery or biopsy, which are needed to be transported in chilled transport media to the laboratory within 24 hours.
+Formalin-fixed paraffin-embedded tumor tissue cannot be used.

-Either a minimum of 1cm3 of tumour tissue or 2-3 core needle biopsies are required.
+Either a minimum of 1 cm³ of tumor tissue or 2-3 core needle biopsies are required.
 Anything less may risk the test failing to achieve completion.

 Tests for patients in Europe are performed in our laboratory in Munich, Germany with the highest standards of laboratory practice.
 Tests for patients in Asia are performed in our laboratory in Singapore.